nycdot/planningpress-plugins/mailchimp/readme.txt

 * nl_BE - Dutch (thanks to [Filip Stas](http://suddenelfilio.net/) for contributing)
 * pt_BR - Portuguese in Brazil (thanks to Maria Manoela Porto for contributing)
 * pt_PT - Portuguese in Portugal (thanks to [Tiago Faria](http://xroot.org) for contributing)
+* ro_RO - Romanian in Romania (thanks to Alexandru Armin Roșu for contributing)
 * ru_RU - Russian in the Russian Federation (thanks to [Илья](http://fatcow.com) for contributing)
 * sv_SE - Swedish in Sweden (thanks to [Sebastian Johnsson](http://www.agiley.se/) for contributing)
 * tr_TR - Turkish in Turkey (thanks to [Hakan E.](http://kazancexpert.com/) for contributing)